sole/berlin-webaudio-hackday-2014/outline.md

 And the engine will make sure that the value changes continuously without "hiccups" or unexpected steps.

-*Gotcha:* parameter automation requires you to specify the starting value using `setValueAtTime` with a value of `currentTime` for the time instead of just using `value`, because the engine interpolates between values in the event list, and setting `value` values doesn't add events into the list!
+*Gotcha 1:* parameter automation requires you to specify the starting value using `setValueAtTime` with a value of `currentTime` for the time instead of just using `value`, because the engine interpolates between values in the event list, and setting `value` values doesn't add events into the list!

-*Gotcha*: make sure you use `audioContext.currentTime` instead of `0` for the initial values.
-Setting them to `0` will work only once (I'm guessing it's some implementation detail because the list is ordered).
+*Gotcha 2:* make sure you use `audioContext.currentTime` instead of `0` for the initial values.
+Setting them to `0` will work only once (I'm guessing it's some implementation detail, because the list is ordered).

 #### Envelopes